-See also, with respect to alleged 8(a)(1) statements or threats, UNF, West, Inc. v.
+See also Temp-Masters, Inc. v.
+NLRB, 460 F.3d 684, 690 (6th Cir.
+2006) (fact that employer's president was a former union member and that employer has historically hired union workers had "little relevance" to whether employer's transfer of four employees to another jobsite was motivated by antiunion animus), affg.
+344 NLRB 1188 (2005); and, with respect to alleged 8(a)(1) statements or threats, UNF, West, Inc. v.
 NLRB, 844 F.3d 451, 464 (5th Cir.
 2016) (ALJ did not abuse his "wide discretion" to exclude irrelevant evidence by refusing to allow the respondent to present testimony from four employees that they had never been threatened by the respondent's agents, as they were not present when the alleged unlawful statements to two other employees were made, and their testimony about their own experience with respondent's labor consultants was not probative of what happened to the other two employees), enfg.
 363 NLRB No. 96, slip op. at 1 n.
 1 (2016).

-However, the presence or absence of evidence of similar conduct may be relevant in assessing the credibility of witnesses, and the judge may allow and consider such evidence for that purpose.
+Note, however, that where the evidence presented was insufficient to establish union animus, the Board has cited the absence of similar actions against other union supporters as additional support for dismissing discrimination allegations.
+See Electrolux, 368 NLRB No. 34, slip op. at 5 n.
+16 (2019), citing Wackenhut Corp., 290 NLRB 212, 214-215 (1988).
+Also, the presence or absence of evidence of similar conduct may be relevant in assessing the credibility of witnesses, and the judge may allow and consider such evidence for that purpose.
 See Sutphin Car Wash, 365 NLRB No. 106, slip op. at 1 n.
-1 (2017), and cases cited there.
+1 (2017) (ALJ did not err in discussing absence of evidence that other employees were subjected to the same alleged 8(a)(1) conduct in assessing credibility), and cases cited there.